SpareCore/job-schemas/README.md

 ## Development
 When adding new job types or modifying existing schemas, ensure all changes maintain compatibility with existing node agents and server implementations.

+## Examples
+Each schema file contains comprehensive examples and descriptions of all fields.
+To add a new job type:

+1. Create a new job schema file following the pattern of existing job types
+2. Update the `job_type` enum in `job-schema.json` to include the new job type
+3. Add the new job type to the `capabilities` array in the node registration message
+4. Update the job message schemas to reference the new job type